exsquire/DO_pipe/README.md

 - Cyberduck or knowledge of scp

 ## Getting Started:
 Refer to this README alongside the documentation in the DO_PIPE R markdown.
 Subheaders of the README refer to specific code chunks in the markdown - in RStudio you can navigate between chunks using the drop down menu in the bottom left of the markdown file.
 Sometimes running the chunk is all that is required, but sometimes the user is prompted for input in the RStudio console.
 After running each chunk, the outputs should be inspected for completeness and correctness.

 Begin by creating a project folder and placing the DO_PIPE.rmd file inside.
 Follow the directions below.

+### Custom Scripts
+DO_pipe will call a number of custom scripts available at: https://github.com/exsquire/DO_pipe Use the green "Clone or download" button on the righthand side to clone or download the contents of the git repository.
+Place the "custom" folder in the project directory.

 ## Project Arms: